 - ⅛ tsp baking powder

-- Put butter, sugar, cocoa powder, chocolate chips and salt into a large microwave safe bowl.
+- Put butter, cocoa powder, chocolate chips and salt into a large microwave safe bowl.
 Microwave at 30 second intervals, whisking after each 30 seconds until mixture comes together.

 - Once everything has melted together, add the sugar and whisk well until the mixture gets glossy.
 Whisk in the vanilla and espresso powder, making sure everything is well incorporated.